 You can imagine the kind of content going around in those subreddits…

 Such a decision to ban was like chopping off the hydra’s head; if you ban those 5, then there are many, many more that should also be banned.

 Now that pandora’s box is opened, they can’t close it anymore.
-Banning all of those other subreddits as well will show how much further they’ll take the censorship, and where will it end?
-But not banning them has become impossible now since they would implicitely say that those subreddits are “alright” since they have the power to ban, but don’t.
+To avoid hypocrisy, they should ban every other subreddit that is offensive (who will decide on this?) and not banning one would implicitely say that those subreddits are “alright” since they have the power to ban, but don’t.

-Other than it being a hypocrite decision, the bans are bad for the community as a whole.
+Other than it being a hypocrite decision, the bans seem bad for the community as a whole.
 Those subreddits serve as containment.
-Banning the sub doesn’t get rid of the idea…it just removes the container.
+Banning the sub wouldn’t get rid of the idea…it just removes the container as another redditor illustrated.

 Maybe the really shitty individuals who are genuinely upset that such content disappeared will now leave Reddit.
 But most will probably just stay and spew their hate on subreddits which were healthy.